 - Baiting infiltrators into strategically placed decoys throughout the cybersecurity practice called is a .
-After generating a report of the intruder’s actions, security personnel can see what parts of the are being targeted and can form a predictive .
+After generating a report of the intruder’s actions, can see what parts of the are being targeted and can form a predictive .

 Active Threat Hunting

 - Security incidents and that have slipped through automated methods can still be identified using manual or machine-based techniques.
 The most successful threat hunting analysts know how to manipulate their tools to find the most dangerous .